-3. Your lawyer…can handle communications on your behalf.
+3. Your lawyer may be able to handle communications on your behalf

 A lawyer can act as the liaison between you and the insurance company representatives.
 Your lawyer can ensure:

-- all information relayed to the insurance company is thorough and accurate; and
+- All information relayed to the insurance company is thorough and accurate

 Bear in mind that everything you say to an insurance adjuster or company representative has the potential to harm your claim.
 Allowing your lawyer to handle all communications on your behalf lessens the chances of inadvertently harming your claim.

-4. Your lawyer…can appeal a denial of benefits.
+4. Your lawyer may be able to appeal a denial of benefits

 You have the right to appeal the denial of long-term disability benefits or request a reconsideration of the insurance company’s decision.
 A lawyer can assist you with this process.
 Take advantage of a free case consultation with an Ontario-based lawyer to learn more about your claim and filing an appeal.

-Call the Preszler Law Firm at 1-800-JUSTICE® to set up a consultation.
+Call the Preszler Injury Lawyers at 1-800-JUSTICE® to set up a consultation.